GeotrekCE/Geotrek-admin/docs/install/installation.rst

 ::

-    CREATE ROLE <your geotrek user> WITH ENCRYPTED PASSWORD '<your geotrek user password>';
+    CREATE USER <your geotrek user> WITH ENCRYPTED PASSWORD '<your geotrek user password>';
     CREATE DATABASE <your geotrek database> WITH OWNER <your geotrek user>;
     \c <your geotrek database>
     CREATE EXTENSION postgis;